kevin2themystic/react-resume/README.md

 # react-resume
-My Resume built with Reacct and Typescript
+My Resume built with React and Typescript